-Loonie dives below 74¢ as U.S. slaps Canada with softwood duties
+Loonie dives below 74¢ as U.S. slaps softwood duties on Canada

 The Canadian dollar slumped overnight, tumbling below the 74-cent U.S. mark, after Commerce Secretary Wilbur Ross unveiled the preliminary countervailing levies in the long-running fight over lumber.

-The currency has traded as low as 73.67 cents, where it sits in the early hours.
+The currency has traded as low as 73.67 cents, just about where it sits in the early hours.
 It closed above 74 cents Monday, having already been hit.

 “It looks like the ‘100-days-in-the-office’ threshold has given a boost to Donald Trump,” London Capital Group senior market analyst Ipek Ozkardeskaya said of the duties and the impact on the loonie.